-The issues facing 88 Valley are.
+The issues facing Eighty-Eight Valley are.

-- No new connections are allowed due to insufficient storage. - Water quality does not comply with DWSNZ:2005 (Revised 2008) and to upgrade it to meet the standards would be expensive. - The users of the water supply prefer to keep it simple and low cost and will resist proposals to install expensive treatment.

-• The rural-residential growth south west of Wakefield is partially within the 88 Valley water supply area but cannot be supplied from 88 Valley.
-Therefore Wakefield and 88 Valley water supplies may in the future overlap.
+- No new connections are allowed due to insufficient storage and capacity under the recourse consent. - Water quality does not comply with DWSNZ:2005 (Revised 2008) and to upgrade it to meet the standards would be expensive. - The users of the water supply prefer to keep it simple and low cost and will resist proposals to install expensive treatment. - The rural-residential growth south west of Wakefield is partially within the Eighty-Eight Valley water supply area but cannot be supplied from 88 Valley.
+Therefore Wakefield and Eighty-Eight Valley water supplies may in the future overlap.

-The strategic approaches to these issues for 88 Valley are to.
+The strategic approaches to these issues for Eighty-Eight Valley are to.

-- Depending on the strategic review for Wakefield, an upgrade of the water treatment to meet DWSNZ will be necessary.
-This will need to be worked through with the 88 Valley Rural Water Supply Committee. - In the interim implement a 'boil water notice'.
+Depending on the strategic review for Wakefield, an upgrade of the water treatment to meet DWSNZ will be necessary.
+This will need to be worked through with the Eighty-Eight Valley Rural Water Supply Committee.